Surrey Militia: Surrey Trained Bands

 Although the militia obligation was universal, it was clearly impractical to train and equip every able-bodied man (in 1574 Surrey had 6000 able men, of whom 1800 were armed, and 96 Demi-lancers with half-armour), so after 1572 the practice was to select a proportion of men for the Trained Bands, who were mustered for regular drills.
 From 1584 Surrey was rated as a 'maritime' county in danger from Spanish invasion, and was given extra training by professional captains.
-The Armada Crisis in 1588 led to the mobilisation of the trained bands and eight Surrey companies were present at the camp where Queen Elizabeth gave her Tilbury speech.
+The Armada Crisis in 1588 led to the mobilisation of the trained bands and eight Surrey companies (1900 men) were present at the camp where Queen Elizabeth gave her Tilbury speech, when 500 Surrey men were specially selected as the Queen's bodyguard.

 Civil Wars

 With the passing of the threat of invasion, the trained bands declined during the following decades until King Charles I attempted to reform them into a national force or 'Perfect Militia' answering to the monarch rather than local officials.
 In 1638 the reformed Surrey Trained Bands totalled 1500 men organised into three foot regiments and one of horse.
 In 1640 Surrey was ordered to send 800 picked men for the Second Bishops' War.

 Control of the trained bands was one of the major points of dispute between Charles I and Parliament that led to the First English Civil War.
 As the crisis deepened, Lord Digby and Sir Thomas Lunsford began raising Royalist volunteers and gathering arms and armour at Kingston.
 On 17 January 1642 Sir Richard Onslow, Member of parliament and Deputy Lieutenant for Surrey, raised the trained bands of the county, dispersed Digby's men at Kingston, and seized the county magazine for Parliament.
 He also put men into Farnham to watch the Portsmouth Road.

 Once the Civil War developed, neither side made much further use of the Trained Bands except as a source of recruits and weapons for their own full-time regiments.
 However, Surrey Trained Bands participated in the Siege of Portsmouth in the summer of 1642 and in November they defended Kingston Bridge while the Battle of Brentford was fought nearby.

 New Militia Acts in 1648 and 1650 replaced Lords Lieutenant with county commissioners appointed by Parliament or the Council of State.
 From now on the term 'Trained Band' began to disappear in most counties.
 Sir Richard Onslow was ordered to march a regiment of Surrey Militia to Scotland during Cromwell's invasion, but the order was countermanded after the Battle of Dunbar.
-During the Scots' counter-invasion in 1651, part of the Surrey Militia was present at the Battle of Worcester.
+During the Scots' counter-invasion in 1651, the Surrey Militia was moved to Dunstable and then Oxford to join the army, and part of the regiment was present at the Battle of Worcester.